NickArrasate/perceptivecounseling/content/_faq/question-8--cancel-copy-copy-copy-copy.md

 ---
 title: What is the cancellation policy?
-category: I just became a Client
+category: 'I Just Became a Client'
 category_order: '3'

 ---